DiffusionMRITool/spherical-uniform-sampling-demo/README.md

 This code is used to reproduce images in our paper.

-You need to to first install the `qspace_direction` package to use this.
+You need to to first install the `spherical_uniform_sampling` package to use this.

 ### Single shell flipping